kelseyhightower/cloud-functions-min-instances-tutorial/README.md

 ## Creating the Transcribe Function

-This is the function which takes in the audio podcast and transcribes it into a text file.
+This is the function which takes in an audio podcast and transcribes it into a text file.

 ```
 PROJECT_ID=$(gcloud config get-value core/project)